ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 When using the table engines `File`, `URL`, and `HDFS` ClickHouse now supports partitions.
 When creating a table you can specify the partition key using the `PARTITION BY` clause e.g. `CREATE TABLE hits_files (...)
 ENGINE = File(TabSeparated) PARTITION BY toYYYYMM(EventDate)`.

 Similarly, when exporting data from ClickHouse using the `file`, `url`, and `hdfs` table functions you can now specify that the data is to be partitioned into multiple files using a `PARTITION BY` clause.
-For example, `INSERT INTO TABLE FUNCTION file('path/hits_{_partition_id}', 'TSV', '&lt;table_format>') PARTITION BY toYYYYMM(EventDate) VALUES &lt;values>` will create as many files as there are unique months in the dataset.
+For example, `INSERT INTO TABLE FUNCTION file('path/hits_{_partition_id}', 'TSV', 'columns...')
+PARTITION BY toYYYYMM(EventDate) VALUES ...` will create as many files as there are unique months in the dataset.

 The `s3` table function has supported partitioned writes since ClickHouse 21.10.